opendatasoft/slate/source/includes/_fields_specification.md

 ## Display a dataset fields specification stack

-This endpoint is meant to return the list of fields configuration items for a dataset.
+This endpoint is meant to return the list of field configuration items for a dataset.
 Since field configurations are exposed as [processor objects](#the-processor-object), their unique identifiers are `processor_uid`s.

 > Definition